 - More severe injuries – The size of commercial trucks means that a collision with an 18-wheeler can impart significant forces.
 These forces often lead to victims suffering catastrophic injuries.
 Treatment and long-term care needs are more expensive, so the victim needs to recover more excellent compensation to cover all their expenses and losses.

 - Multiple injured parties – Truck accidents can involve multiple vehicles and victims.
 When a truck crash injures many people, it can complicate the claims process significantly if damages surpass the liable parties’ insurance coverages and financial resources.

 - More evidence – Commercial motor vehicles are complex machines.
-Thoroughly investigating a truck accident requires examining more evidence that might be looked at in other kinds of auto accident cases.
-It also requires in-depth knowledge of complicated federal and state laws regulating commercial motor vehicle operations.
+Thoroughly investigating truck accidents requires examining more evidence that might be looked at in other kinds of auto accident cases.
+Investigating a truck accident case requires in-depth knowledge of complicated federal and state laws regulating commercial motor vehicle operations.

 - More potentially liable parties – Many companies are involved in the operation of a commercial truck.
 Each party may bear some or all the fault for a truck accident.
 This can complicate a truck accident claim as each party tries to shift blame for the crash onto other potentially liable parties.

 - Complicated insurance coverages – Trucking companies often have complex, layered insurance policies, making it difficult to determine how much coverage may be available to compensate you for your losses.

 Who Can Be Held Liable for a Truck Accident in Durham?

 While liability for most auto accidents falls on one or more drivers involved in the crash, the nature of the trucking industry means that many more parties may share in liability.
 Examples of parties that may be at fault for a trucking accident in Durham, North Carolina, include:

 - The truck driver

 - The truck’s owner, if different from the driver or truck company